sproul-club/sc-backend-docs/docs/api-docs/User-API.md

 ```

 ## Is password strong enough? (before sign up)
+* **NOTE**: This endpoint needs to be secured or reworked ASAP!!!
-* Description: Given a password for a potential sign up, check if it's strong enough
+* Description: Checks if a given password is strong enough.
 * Path: `POST /api/user/password-strength`
 * Sample body input:
 ```json